 An administrator has the authority to suspend a student for up to ten (10) school days.
 The student is entitled to oral or written notification of the charges and is entitled to the opportunity to provide his or her version.
 Immediate suspension when the student's presence poses a continuing danger to persons or property or an ongoing threat of disruption to the educational process may occur without notice or the opportunity to be heard provided that notice and the opportunity to be heard shall follow as soon as practicable.
-Written notice of the suspension will be sent to the guardians as soon as possible.
+Written notice of the suspension containing a statement of its basis and notice of the right to a review of the suspension will be sent to the guardians as soon as possible.
 At the request of the guardians, the Superintendent will review the appropriateness of the suspension.
 The decision of the Superintendent is final.